Useful Home Resources I Never Knew Existed (and Learned About from Other Chronic Illness Blogs)

 Another option, especially if climbing staircases are a huge daily problem for you or a family member, is to consider getting a stairlift fitted.
 The rails on which these chairs operate on come either straight or curved, and can be customised to fit your home.
 This is great if you're looking for a long-term solution.
 There are many companies that offer financing options or refurbished stairlifts as well.

-These are just a few things you can do to improve the quality of your life at home.
-Many of these resources fascinated me when I first discovered them for myself.
+These are just a few things or tools you can use to improve the quality of your life at home.
+Many of these useful home resources fascinated me when I first discovered them for myself.
 I hope that something on this list is of use to you.
-I’d also love to hear what your personal favourite home hacks and tools are as well, in the comments section below!
+I'd also love to hear what your personal favourite home hacks and tools are as well in the comments section below!

 • This is such a helpful list Sheryl!
 I don’t have too many adaptations around the house, as I am fortunate not to need them.
 But saying that, I sort-of adapt my personal care.
 So pills are organised for the week so brain fog doesn’t mean I take something twice, water by my side all the time and many other things.